tianyingw/tianyingw.github.io/research.md

 - "An unified framework for transcriptome-wide nonlinear association analysis". (with Ionita-Laza, I., Li, G., Weng, C. and Wei, Y.)

-- "A Deep Learning model for breast cancer risk prediction based on mammograms". (with Wei, Y., Terry MB. and Tehranifar, P.)
+- "A deep learning model for breast cancer risk prediction based on mammograms". (with Wei, Y., Terry MB. and Tehranifar, P.)

-- "A Fast Algorithm for quantile process estimation via parametric simplex approach". (with Wei, Y. and Fang, E.)
+- "A fast algorithm for quantile process estimation via parametric simplex approach". (with Wei, Y. and Fang, E.)

 - "Genotype-by-environment interactions analysis for heterogeneous quantile genetic effects on phenotypic variability". (with Wei, Y. and Ionita-Laza, I.)